Derek Chauvin: Arrest and charges

 Chauvin was arrested on May 29, 2020.
-Hennepin County Attorney Mike Freeman charged him with third-degree murder, and the lesser included offense of second-degree manslaughter, making him the first white police officer in Minnesota to be charged in the death of a black civilian.
+Hennepin County Attorney Mike Freeman charged him with third-degree murder, and the lesser included offense of second-degree manslaughter, making him the first White police officer in Minnesota to be charged in the death of a Black civilian.
 Under Minnesota law, third-degree murder is defined as causing another's death without intent to kill, but "evincing a depraved mind, without regard for human life".
 Second-degree manslaughter also does not imply lethal intent, but that the perpetrator created "an unreasonable risk" of serious harm or death.

 On May 31, Minnesota Attorney General Keith Ellison took over the case at the request of Governor Tim Walz.
 On June 3, Ellison amended the charges against Chauvin to include unintentional second-degree murder under the felony murder doctrine, alleging that Chauvin killed Floyd in the course of committing assault in the third degree; Minnesota sentencing guidelines recommend 12 1/2 years' imprisonment on conviction of that charge.
 Bail for Chauvin was set at $1.25 million.
-Prior to Chauvin's arrest, his attorney and prosecutors had made unsuccessful attempts to negotiate a plea bargain to cover both state and federal charges.
-Additionally, Ellison also charged the three other officers with aiding and abetting second-degree murder with bail set to $1 million.
+Additionally, Ellison also charged the three other officers with aiding and abetting second-degree murder with bail set at $1 million.

+On June 23, Minneapolis Police Chief Medaria Arradondo said that Chauvin had been trained in the dangers of positional asphyxiation and characterized Floyd's death as murder.

 Pre-trial

 Chauvin was released on conditional bail on October 7, 2020, after posting a bond of $1 million.
 On October 22, 2020, Hennepin County Judge Peter Cahill dismissed the third-degree murder charge, but also denied Chauvin's motion to dismiss the other, more serious murder charges.
 On November 5, 2020, Judge Cahill ruled that Chauvin and all three of the others charged would be tried together in Hennepin County.
 However, on January 13, 2021, Judge Cahill reversed his earlier ruling, deciding that Chauvin would be tried separately from the other three officers.
 On March 11, 2021, Cahill reinstated the third-degree murder charge against Chauvin.

 Trial

 Chauvin's trial began on March 8, 2021, at the Hennepin County Government Center.
 It marked the first time that a judge in Minnesota authorized cameras to show a full criminal trial.
-On April 20, 2021, a jury, consisting of six white people and six people of color, found Chauvin guilty on three counts: unintentional second-degree murder, third-degree murder, and second-degree manslaughter.
-He was the first white Minnesotan police officer to be convicted of murdering a black person.
-It was only the second time an officer has been convicted of murder in Minnesota, the first being the third-degree murder conviction of Somali-American officer Mohamed Noor in the killing of Justine Damond, a white woman.

-Following his conviction, Judge Cahill agreed to accept a prosecution motion to revoke Chauvin's bail and Chauvin was taken back into police custody.
+On April 20, 2021, a jury, consisting of six White people and six people of color, found Chauvin guilty on three counts: unintentional second-degree murder, third-degree murder, and second-degree manslaughter.
+He was the first White Minnesotan police officer to be convicted of murdering a Black person.
+It was only the second time an officer has been convicted of murder in Minnesota, the first being the third-degree murder conviction of Somali-American officer Mohamed Noor in the killing of Justine Damond, a White woman.
+Following Chauvin's conviction Judge Cahill revoked Chauvin's bail and he was taken back into police custody.